00msjr/nvim-fountain/README.md

 npm install -g afterwriting
 ```

-Once installed, you can use the export commands to convert your Fountain screenplay to various formats:
+Once installed, you can use the export commands to convert your Fountain screenplay to PDF:

 - PDF: `:FountainExportPDF [optional-filename.pdf]`
-- HTML: `:FountainExportHTML [optional-filename.html]`
-- Final Draft: `:FountainExportFDX [optional-filename.fdx]`

 The preview command (`:FountainPreview`) generates a temporary HTML file and opens it in your default browser.